-All outstanding balance with these related parties are priced on an arm's length basis and are to be settled in cash within the standard credit terms.
+All transactions and outstanding balances with these related parties are priced on an arm's length basis and are to be settled in cash within the standard credit terms.
 None of these balances is secured.
 No expense has been recognised in the current year or prior year for bad or doubt debts in respect of amounts owed by related parties.
 No guarantees have been given or received.

-NOTE 25: FINANCIAL RISK MANAGEMENT
+NOTE 24: FINANCIAL RISK MANAGEMENT